QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Conclusions

 \section{Conclusions}

 We are presenting our NNP/MM approach to perform RBFE calculations.
-We are using AceForce 1.0, a novel NNP model that supports a broader range of atom elements and charged molecules.
-To assess its accuracy, we benchmarked AceForce 1.0 using the JACS dataset\cite{wang2015accurate} (without PTP1B due to charge limitations) and compared it to an MM-based approach as well as the industry state-of-the-art alternative in OPLS4 with FEP+.\cite{lu2021opls4} AceForce 1.0 demonstrated overall improved performance to MM-based calculations like GAFF2.
+We are using AceFF 1.0, a novel NNP model that supports a broader range of atom elements and charged molecules.
+To assess its accuracy, we benchmarked AceFF 1.0 using the JACS dataset\cite{wang2015accurate} (without PTP1B due to charge limitations) and compared it to an MM-based approach as well as the industry state-of-the-art alternative in OPLS4 with FEP+.\cite{lu2021opls4} AceFF 1.0 demonstrated overall improved performance to MM-based calculations like GAFF2.
 These improvements highlight NNP potentials as an accurate alternative to MM approaches for RBFE calculations.
-In comparison to OPLS4, the state-of-the-art approach in the industry, AceForce 1.0 provided competitive or superior correlation performance on half of the evaluated systems but underperformed on the rest.
+In comparison to OPLS4, the state-of-the-art approach in the industry, AceFF 1.0 provided competitive or superior correlation performance on half of the evaluated systems but underperformed on the rest.
 These results indicate that further training of the potential may be needed to consistently achieve SOTA accuracy across all targets.
-Additionally, when compared to ANI-2x, the initial NNP tested in our previous work,\cite{sabanes2024enhancing} AceForce 1.0 delivered better accuracy overall.
+Additionally, when compared to ANI-2x, the initial NNP tested in our previous work,\cite{sabanes2024enhancing} AceFF 1.0 delivered better accuracy overall.

+It is important to note, however, that the performance of NNPs is strongly dependent on the diversity of their training datasets.
+For instance, AceFF 1.0 was trained only on molecules with charges of –1, 0, and +1.
+Consequently, it does not perform well for systems involving ligands with rare charge states, as observed with the PTP1B dataset.
+This limitation underscores the need for expanding the training data to encompass a broader chemical space, which we plan to address in future versions of AceFF.

 One of the main limitations for NNPs remains computational speed, primarily due to timestep restrictions.
 To enhance computational efficiency, we demonstrated the feasibility of increasing the timestep from 1fs to 2 fs.
 This adjustment allows for stable simulations with similar accuracy in most cases.
 The results suggest that a 2 fs timestep can be used for more efficient drug discovery workflows.